 Continuation of my interview with Amy Carroll on building a successful platform.
-In Part 2: find your platform in community.

 So, the secret to building a successful platform is becoming a speaker for Proverbs 31 or another major ministry.
 Right?